 I settled in for the two-month wait, hoping and praying throughout every day that the trial would advance toward treatment.
 Beyond that, I prayed that this experimental treatment would transform my diagnosis of terminal illness into a reason to praise God for the miracle of science.

 I always prayed for the doctors, scientists, and other people who were working on my case.
 I prayed that they would do their best work.
 Later, I prayed for their holiness.
 I believe that all people are called to be holy.
-Holy people would, I thought, easily cooperate with each other, and with Divine grace.
+Holiness, I reasoned, would promote cooperation of all those working on my case.
+It would facilitate Divine grace.